 This is why we have been talking largely about kettlebell cleans all week, but in reality, our Ultimate Sandbag Training cleans requires the same focus and attention to details.
 When you watch this video don’t get caught up in new exercises, but how we are layering smarter progressions!

-If you love cutting edge functional fitness information like this you will want to check out our new Unlocking the Kettlebell Clean course HERE for 20% off with coupon code “power”
+If you love cutting edge functional fitness information like this you will want to check out our Ultimate Sandbag and Progressive Kettlebell courses HERE for 25% off with coupon code “spring2018”